 The lowest number is the lowest level of book the child should be choosing.
 The highest number is the highest level of book the child should be choosing.

-Children can then choose books from the colour-banded sections of our extensive school library.
+Children can then choose books from the our extensive school library.
 Each book is labelled with its reading level.

 When books are finished, children take a short (5 to 10 question) quiz on the computer.
 Passing the quiz is an indication that the child understands the material.
 Quizzes can be completed on most books read.
 All library books have a sticker in the inside front cover which details the quiz number.
 If this is missing for some reason we can use www.arbookfind.co.uk by typing in the name of the book read and it will bring up the quiz number.
 Quizzes are only taken at school.

 For every quiz passed children receive a raffle ticket which is entered in to a prize draw at the end of the term.

 A display board in the library corridor details the numbers of words read by each class in the school and the names of those children who have individually managed to read over a million words.
 These children also receive a certificate and metal lapel pin.